-This section examines the performance of the five scenarios in terms of cost, air pollution, health, and energy diversity.
-Table 6-1 shows that the five scenarios perform differently against these criteria and no single scenario outperforms the others in all aspects.
+This Chapter examines the performance of the five scenarios in terms of cost, air pollution, health, and energy diversity.
+Table 8 shows that the five scenarios perform differently against these criteria and no single scenario outperforms the others in all aspects.
 We lay out these options for the Hong Kong Government's consideration towards achieving its 2050 carbon neutrality goal.

-In terms of climate mitigation, the 'Nuclear' scenario has the lowest cumulative carbon emissions because it involves a one-time switch to a large-scale decarbonised energy source.
-The 'Fossil Free' scenario presents a pathway with the second-least cumulative carbon dioxide emissions and will lead to net-zero carbon emissions by 2050.
-The 'RE+', 'Nuclear', and 'Diversity' scenarios will all bring carbon dioxide emissions in 2050 to less than 5 percent of today's levels.
-The 'Natural Gas' scenario has the highest cumulative emissions because it uses fossil fuels more than the other scenarios, as well as the energy penalties from the use of CCS.
+In terms of climate mitigation, the Nuclear scenario has the lowest cumulative carbon emissions because it involves a one-time switch to a large-scale decarbonised energy source.
+The Fossil-Free scenario presents a pathway with the second-least cumulative carbon dioxide emissions and will lead to net-zero carbon emissions by 2050.
+The RE+, Nuclear, and Diversity scenarios will all bring carbon dioxide emissions in 2050 to less than 5 percent of today's levels.
+The Natural Gas scenario has the